javier-iaa/MIARMA/README.md

 Signal Processing toolbox. \
 Statistics toolbox.

+*Note: for recent versions of Matlab (R2022) use the R2022 branch of the repository instead of main.
+Please be aware that, although other versions from R2010b to R2022a should work too, they are not tested.*

 Citing MIARMA
 -------------
 If you use MIARMA or any of the subroutines included, please cite the following references [Pascual-Granado, Garrido and Suárez 2015, A&A, 575.
 A78](https://ui.adsabs.harvard.edu/abs/2015A%26A...575A..78P/abstract) and [Pascual-Granado et al. 2018, A&A, 614, A40](https://ui.adsabs.harvard.edu/abs/2018A%26A...614A..40P/abstract).
 Here are the BibTeX sources: